roadsidemultimedia/Docs/tutorials/section-area-styling.md

 }
 ~~~

-For this example, we will be adding the above CSS to the **DMS Toolbar &rarr; </> Custom Code &rarr; Custom LESS/CSS Editor**.
+For this example, we will be adding the above CSS to the **DMS Toolbar → </> Custom Code → Custom LESS/CSS Editor**.
 However, you're free to add it to any of our customization methods such as the **style.less/style.css** files in both PageLines Customize Plugin and Base Theme.

 ## Configure ##

 Once the custom CSS (above) has been added, its time to configure the **Full Width Section Area** and populate it with some sections.

 The first thing we need to do is drag and drop the **Full Width Section Area** to our website and position it.
 For this example, we will be adding it below the **Header** area and populate it by adding the **Masthead** section.
 Once we configure the Masthead section we will end up with something like this:

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/fullwidthsection-masthead.jpg)

-Now that we have our Masthead section configured, its time to add one of the custom classes we added earlier to the **Full Width Section Area**.
-To do this, click the <strong>Edit <i class="icon-pencil"></i></strong> icon, to bring up the **Full Width Section Area** options and in the **Standard Options &rarr; Styling Classes** field, enter one of the class names.
+Now that we have our Masthead section configured, it's time to add one of the custom classes we added earlier to the **Full Width Section** Area.
+To do this, click the <i class="icon-pencil"></i></strong> icon, to bring up the **Full Width Section Area** options and in the **Standard Options → Styling Classes** field, enter one of the class names.

 For example, lets say we want to have a full width section area with a red background, we would enter `my-red-area`, as this is the class name.
 We **do not** add the full CSS for that class.

  ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/fullwidthsection-classname.jpg)

-Click Publish and refresh your website, your **Full Width Section** should now have a red background as it is using the `.my-red-area` CSS.
+Click Publish and refresh your website, your Full Width Section should now have a red background as it is using the `.my-red-area` class.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/fullwidthsection-masthead-red.jpg)

-You can replace `my-red-area` with the other classes we added earlier such as`my-blue-area` or `my-green-area` to change the background to blue or green and even create your.
+You can replace `my-red-area` with the other classes we added earlier such as `my-blue-area` or `my-green-area` to change the background to blue or green and even create your.
 The best part about this is, you can use the **Full Width Section** as many times as you like which can lead to some unique designs.

-The only limitation is your imagination, remember that this tutorials was only basic, you can go more advanced by using multiple classes to the **Standard Options &rarr; Styling Classes**, use gradients, add borders and even use LESS.
+The principle limitation will be your imagination -- so unleash it, and remember that this tutorial was only basic.
+You can do more advanced things by using multiple classes to the **Standard Options → Styling Classes**, like using gradients, adding borders and even using LESS.
 The possibilities are endless.

 ## Example ##

-In the example image below, we have added multiple **Full Width Sections Areas** and populated each section area with multiple sections.
+In the example image below, we have added multiple **Full Width Sections Areas** and populated each section area with several sections.
 We have also added a unique class to each section area giving them all different colors.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/fullwidthsection-fullpage.jpg)